-Today I’m going to cover electrical.
+For this mega-series in DIY home inspections, I started with the inspection of almost everything on the outside of the home.
+I covered roofs, chimneys, water management, siding, and everything else in-between.
+Today I’ll cover electrical.
 There is a ridiculous amount of stuff that could be covered with this topic, and a lot of it takes a lot of explaining.
-I’m going to cover the stuff that takes the least amount of explaining and makes the biggest impact on safety.
+Instead of trying to cover it all, which I couldn’t possibly do, I’ll cover the stuff that takes the least amount of explaining and makes the biggest impact on safety.

-Also, take a close look at the connection point between the overhead wires right before they disappear into the mast head.
+Also, take a close look at the connection point between the overhead wires right before they disappear into the masthead.
 One wire is the neutral wire; it’s normal for this wire to be exposed, but the other two wires shouldn’t have any exposed contacts.
-If there are, these are serious shock / electrocution hazards that should be repaired by the utility company.
+If there are, these are serious shock or electrocution hazards that should be repaired by the utility company.
 The photo below gives an example of an exposed ferrule at one of the hot wires.
-Touch that thing with an aluminum ladder, roof rake, or something similar, and it’ll be lights out for you.
+Touch that thing with an aluminum ladder, roof rake, or something similar, and it’ll be lights out for

 For more examples of exposed conductors at this location, and for a more in-depth discussion of these issues, click here: Tree Branches, Exposed Power Lines: Who Fixes What

-To test the outlets at your home, go buy yourself an outlet tester.
+To test the outlets (aka receptacles) at your home, go buy yourself an outlet tester.
 These are sold at all home improvement stores and hardware stores for about $5, or a little more if the tester comes with a GFCI tester.
-A GFCI tester makes it a lot easier to verify that non-GFCI outlets in your home are GFCI protected, but it’s not a valid way to test GFCI outlets.
+A GFCI tester makes it much easier to verify that non-GFCI outlets in your home are GFCI protected, but this is not a valid way to test GFCI outlets.
 More on that topic below.
-The tester shown at right currently sells for $7.49 on Amazon.

 So now that you have a tester, go around and test all of the outlets in your home.
 The light codes displayed by the tester will tell you if the outlet is properly wired, or what the problem is if the outlet isn’t properly wired.